 Remote Control

-Remote Control lets you operate your local Sero desktop session from another client.
-It has two separate integration paths:
+Remote Control lets you operate your local Sero desktop session from another trusted client.
+It is off by default and only starts when the desktop process is launched with:

 • Remote web access over Tailscale — a browser UI called Sero Remote can connect to your local Sero gateway from another trusted device on your Tailscale tailnet.